 UPDATE: Whilst this drink is to our liking, and many others I know, I have discovered that some people hate it.
 It has been quite enjoyable to offer it to people for the first time and watch which camp they fall into (hehehe).

-I have since started adding fruits like peaches and nectarines at day 9 to mix up the flavours.
+I now occasionally add fruits like peaches and nectarines at day 9 to mix up the flavours.
 This second ferment goes into a bottle with the lid on for two or three days.
 Don’t leave longer or the build up of gas will cause an explosion.
 It is a great way to use up fruit that has gone a bit past the fresh eating stage.